-Betsey is a special educator and a board certified music therapist in Cincinnati.
 Betsey received her BM in Music Therapy from the University of Iowa.
 She has an MM in Oboe Performance from CCM and her MEd from UC in Special Education.
-Betsey is also the founder of Melodic Connections.
-Melodic Connections opened its Conservatory Program Fall 2010 for adults with different learning needs and has also provided services for the Stepping Stones Day Program, Clovernook Center for the Blind and Visually Impaired, the TALL Institute, Rising Star Studios, the Down Syndrome Association of Greater Cincinnati, Starfire University, and the Marjorie Book Continuing Education Society.
-In addition to managing Melodic Connections, Betsey regularly advocates on behalf of music therapy through speaking engagements and providing group services throughout the Greater Cincinnati Area.
+In addition to leading Melodic Connections, Betsey regularly advocates on behalf of music therapy through speaking engagements and providing group services throughout the Greater Cincinnati Area.
+She lives with her husband and two children in Newport.
+Betsey is also an avid runner, having competed in several marathons including the Boston Marathon and Flying Pig.

 Elaine Ramage, MT-BC